 Every year the R.J.
 McElroy Trust offers two R.J.
 McElroy Fellowships to graduating liberal arts seniors from ten undergraduate institutions located in Northeast Iowa who intend to pursue graduate study toward a Doctor of Philosophy Degree.
 The goal of the fellowship is to encourage persons of accomplishment, intelligence, integrity, and leadership ability to pursue challenging academic careers and to provide financial assistance to candidates with outstanding graduate school potential.

 George J. Mitchell Scholarships – Wartburg Deadline: September 1; Deadline: October 1

-The US-Ireland Alliance has established the George J. Mitchell Scholarships to educate future American leaders about the island of Ireland and to provide tomorrow's leaders with an understanding about, an interest in, and an affinity with, the island from which 44 million Americans claim descent.
-Twelve Scholarships were awarded in both the 2000-2001 and 2001-2002 academic years.
-Scholars are eligible to attend institutions of higher learning in Ireland, including the seven universities in the Republic of Ireland and the two universities in Northern Ireland, for one academic year of graduate study.
+The US-Ireland Alliance has established the George J. Mitchell Scholarships to educate future American leaders about the island of Ireland and to provide tomorrow’s leaders with an understanding about, an interest in, and an affinity with, Ireland.
+Scholars are eligible to attend institutions of higher learning in Ireland, including the seven universities in the Republic of Ireland and the two universities in Northern Ireland for one academic year of graduate study.

 The NIH Undergraduate Scholarship Program - Deadline: Late February